SECURITIES AND EXCHANGE COMMISSION

 |Daniel S. Wood (chairman)||William W. Grounds||William B. Roberts|

 Compensation Discussion and Analysis

 The Compensation Committee annually considers the results of the most recent advisory vote by shareholders to approve executive officer compensation.
-In the 2021 advisory vote, a majority of the voted shares (62.6%) approved of the compensation of our named executive officers.
-The Compensation Committee has noted the substantial negative vote, but has determined to retain the existing design, purposes and structure of our executive compensation programs.
+In the 2022 advisory vote, a majority of the voted shares (81%) approved of the compensation of our named executive officers.
+The Compensation Committee interprets that vote as a reason to retain the existing design, purposes and structure of our executive compensation programs.
 The Compensation Committee will continue to consider the results from future shareholder advisory votes regarding executive officer compensation in its future administration of executive compensation.